ferrousdesigner/flareact/README.md

 2. Copy firebase config and update the details in the files below: a. firebaseConfig in config.js
 3. Update app name, app id as per your project in the config file.
-4. In the public folder icons with your project icon.
+4. In the public folder replace icons with your project icons.
 5. Update manifest.json in public folder.
-6. Update package.json > name to your project name.
+6. Update name field in package.json to your project name.

 ```bash
 # Start Dev Server